jonnies-lab/jonnies-lab/README.md

-- 👋 Hi, I’m @jonnies-lab
+- 👋 Hi, I’m @jonnies-lab or Jon Elton.
+I am a student looking on to learn web3 skills.
 - 👀 I’m interested in UI/UX design and web development.
 I would like to dive deeper into python.
 A little experience working with the language academically.
+I would like to a start a freelancing career.
+I am happy to learn new things annd dedicate the time needed to grasp the concept.
 - 🌱 I’m currently learning Logistics and Supply Chain Management at the Universtiy level of education.
 - 💞️ I’m looking to collaborate with experience tutors and mentor.
 I would like to collaborate on a few projects i have in mind and to gradually increase my familarity with all tools with UI design and front-end.
 - 📫 How to reach will be through my email, not sure if i should leave it here or not.
 Still trying to understand the whole system ...